magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 ![ScopeID data source alternative from Magento_Widget]({{ site.baseurl }}common/images/mtf_tutorial_storeIds-widget.png)

-It contains a `StoreIds.php` data source, that is very similar to what we need.
+It contains a `StoreIds.php` data source, that is similar to what we need.
 It has the following code:

 {% highlight php %}